aida-ugent/dnb-autodj/README.md

 * `debug` : Toggle debug information output.
 This command must be used before starting playback, or it will have no effect.

 To exit the application, use the `Ctrl+C` key combination.

+## Copyright information
+Copyright 2017 Len Vande Veire, IDLab, Department of Electronics and Information Systems, Ghent University This file is part of the source code for the Auto-DJ research project, published in Vande Veire, Len, and De Bie, Tijl, "From raw audio to a seamless mix: an artificial intelligence approach to creating an automated DJ system."
+EURASIP,  2018 (submitted)
+Released under AGPLv3 license.